paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-071-united-states-international-broadcasting.md

 (9) To submit to the President and the Congress an annual report which summarizes and evaluates activities under this chapter, the Radio Broadcasting to Cuba Act [[22 U.S.C.
 1465](./chapter-018-united-states-information-and-educational-exchange-programs.md#section-1465) et seq.], and the Television Broadcasting to Cuba Act [[22 U.S.C.
 1465aa](./chapter-018-united-states-information-and-educational-exchange-programs.md#section-1465aa) et seq.].
 Each annual report shall place special emphasis on the assessment described in paragraph (2).

-(10) To the extent considered necessary to carry out the functions of the Board, procure supplies, services, and other personal property.
+(10) To the extent considered necessary to carry out the functions of the Chief Executive Officer, procure, rent, or lease supplies, services, and other property for journalism, media, production, and broadcasting, and related support services, notwithstanding any other provision of law relating to such acquisition, rental, or lease, and under the same terms and conditions as authorized under section 501(b) of the United States Information and Educational Exchange Act of 1948 ([22 U.S.C.
+1461(b)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section1461/b&num=0&edition=prelim)), and for multiyear contracts and leases for periods of up to 20 years subject to the requirements of subsections (b) through (f) of [section 3903 of title 41](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title41-section3903&num=0&edition=prelim).

-(11) To appoint such staff personnel for the Board as the Board may determine to be necessary, subject to the provisions of title 5 governing appointments in the competitive service, and to fix their compensation in accordance with the provisions of chapter 51 and subchapter III of chapter 53 of such title relating to classification and General Schedule pay rates.
+(11) To appoint such personnel for the Chief Executive Officer as the Chief Executive Officer may determine to be necessary, which shall not be subject to the provisions of title 5 governing appointments in the competitive service, and to fix their compensation in accordance with the provisions of chapter 51 and subchapter III of chapter 53 of such title relating to classification and General Schedule pay rates.

-(12) To obligate and expend, for official reception and representation expenses, such amount as may be made available through appropriations (which for each of the fiscal years 1998 and 1999 may not exceed the amount made available to the Board and the International Broadcasting Bureau for such purposes for fiscal year 1997).
+(12) To obligate and expend, for official reception and representation expenses, such amount as may be made available through appropriations (which for each of the fiscal years 1998 and 1999 may not exceed the amount made available to the Chief Executive Officer and the International Broadcasting Bureau for such purposes for fiscal year 1997).

-(13) To make available in the annual report required by paragraph (9) information on funds expended on administrative and managerial services by the Bureau and by grantees and the steps the Board has taken to reduce unnecessary overhead costs for each of the broadcasting services.
+(13) To make available in the annual report required by paragraph (9) information on funds expended on administrative and managerial services by the Board and by grantees and the steps the Chief Executive Officer has taken to reduce unnecessary overhead costs for each of the broadcasting services.

-(14) The Board may provide for the use of United States Government transmitter capacity for relay of Radio Free Asia.
+(14) The Chief Executive Officer may provide for the use of United States Government transmitter capacity for transmission or relay of Radio Free Asia or any other grantee authorized under this chapter.

 (15)

-  (A) To procure temporary and intermittent personal services to the same extent as is authorized by [section 3109 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section3109&num=0&edition=prelim), at rates not to exceed the daily equivalent of the rate provided for positions classified above grade GS–15 of the General Schedule under [section 5108 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5108&num=0&edition=prelim).
+  (A) To procure personal services at rates not to exceed the daily equivalent of the rate provided for positions classified above grade GS–15 of the General Schedule under [section 5108 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5108&num=0&edition=prelim).

   (B) To allow those providing such services, while away from their homes or their regular places of business, travel expenses (including per diem in lieu of subsistence) as authorized by [section 5703 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section5703&num=0&edition=prelim) for persons in the Government service employed intermittently, while so employed.

-(16) To procure, pursuant to [section 1535 of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1535&num=0&edition=prelim) (commonly known as the “Economy Act”), such goods and services from other departments or agencies for the Board and the International Broadcasting Bureau as the Board determines are appropriate.
+(16) To procure, pursuant to [section 1535 of title 31](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title31-section1535&num=0&edition=prelim) (commonly known as the “Economy Act”), such goods and services from other departments or agencies for the Chief Executive Officer and the International Broadcasting Bureau as the Chief Executive Officer determines are appropriate.

 (17) To utilize the provisions of titles III, IV, V, VII, VIII, IX, and X of the United States Information and Educational Exchange Act of 1948 [[22 U.S.C.
-1431](./chapter-018-united-states-information-and-educational-exchange-programs.md#section-1431) et seq.], and section 6 of Reorganization Plan Number 2 of 1977, as in effect on the day before the effective date of title XIII of the Foreign Affairs Agencies Consolidation Act of 1998, to the extent the Board considers necessary in carrying out the provisions and purposes of this chapter.
+1431](./chapter-018-united-states-information-and-educational-exchange-programs.md#section-1431) et seq.], and section 6 of Reorganization Plan Number 2 of 1977, as in effect on the day before the effective date of title XIII of the Foreign Affairs Agencies Consolidation Act of 1998, to the extent the Chief Executive Officer considers necessary in carrying out the provisions and purposes of this chapter.

-(18) To utilize the authorities of any other statute, reorganization plan, Executive order, regulation, agreement, determination, or other official document or proceeding that had been available to the Director of the United States Information Agency, the Bureau, or the Board before the effective date of title XIII of the Foreign Affairs Consolidation Act of 1998 for carrying out the broadcasting activities covered by this chapter.
+(18) To utilize the authorities of any other statute, reorganization plan, Executive order, regulation, agreement, determination, or other official document or proceeding that had been available to the Director of the United States Information Agency, the Chief Executive Officer, or the Chief Executive Officer 22 So in original.
+See 2016 Amendment note below. before the effective date of title XIII of the Foreign Affairs Consolidation Act of 1998 for carrying out the broadcasting activities covered by this chapter.

 (19)

-  (A) To provide for the payment of primary and secondary school expenses for dependents of personnel stationed in the Commonwealth of the Northern Mariana Islands (CNMI) at a cost not to exceed expenses authorized by the Department of Defense for such schooling for dependents of members of the Armed Forces stationed in the Commonwealth, if the Board determines that schools available in the Commonwealth are unable to provide adequately for the education of the dependents of such personnel.
+  (A) To provide for the payment of primary and secondary school expenses for dependents of personnel stationed in the Commonwealth of the Northern Mariana Islands (CNMI) at a cost not to exceed expenses authorized by the Department of Defense for such schooling for dependents of members of the Armed Forces stationed in the Commonwealth, if the Chief Executive Officer determines that schools available in the Commonwealth are unable to provide adequately for the education of the dependents of such personnel.

-  (B) To provide transportation for dependents of such personnel between their places of residence and those schools for which expenses are provided under subparagraph (A), if the Board determines that such schools are not accessible by public means of transportation.
+  (B) To provide transportation for dependents of such personnel between their places of residence and those schools for which expenses are provided under subparagraph (A), if the Chief Executive Officer determines that such schools are not accessible by public means of transportation.

-**(b) Delegation of authority** The Board may delegate to the Director of the International Broadcasting Bureau, or any other officer or employee of the United States, to the extent the Board determines to be appropriate, the authorities provided in this section, except those authorities provided in paragraph (1), (2), (3), (4), (5), (6), (9), or (11) of subsection (a).

-**(c) Broadcasting budgets** The Director of the Bureau and the grantees identified in sections 6207 and 6208 of this title shall submit proposed budgets to the Board.
-The Board shall forward its recommendations concerning the proposed budget for the Board and broadcasting activities under this chapter, the Radio Broadcasting to Cuba Act [[22 U.S.C.
-1465](./chapter-018-united-states-information-and-educational-exchange-programs.md#section-1465) et seq.], and the Television Broadcasting to Cuba Act [[22 U.S.C.
-1465aa](./chapter-018-united-states-information-and-educational-exchange-programs.md#section-1465aa) et seq.] to the Office of Management and Budget.
+(20) Notwithstanding any other provision of law, including [section 6207(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section6207/a&num=0&edition=prelim), to condition, if appropriate, any grant or cooperative agreement to RFE/RL, Inc., Radio Free Asia, or the Middle East Broadcasting Networks, or any organization that is established through the consolidation of such entities, on authority to determine membership of their respective boards, and the consolidation of such grantee entities into a single grantee organization under terms and conditions established by the Board.

+(21) To redirect or reprogram funds within the scope of any grant or cooperative agreement, or between grantees, as necessary (and not later than 15 days before any such redirection of funds between language services, to notify the Committee on Appropriations and the Committee on Foreign Affairs of the House of Representatives and the Committee on Appropriations and the Committee on Foreign Relations of the Senate regarding such redirection), and to condition grants or cooperative agreements, if appropriate, on such grants or cooperative agreements or any similar amendments as authorized under [section 6207(a) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section6207/a&num=0&edition=prelim), including authority to name and replace the board of any grantee authorized under this chapter, including with Federal officials, to meet the purposes of this chapter.

+(22) To change the name of the Board pursuant to congressional notification 60 days prior to any such change.

-**(d) Professional independence of broadcasters** The Secretary of State and the Board, in carrying out their functions, shall respect the professional independence and integrity of the International Broadcasting Bureau, its broadcasting services, and the grantees of the Board.
+**(b) Professional independence of broadcasters** The Secretary of State and the Chief Executive Officer, in carrying out their functions, shall respect the professional independence and integrity of the Board, its broadcasting services, and the grantees of the Board.

 ### Statutory Notes

 #### References in Text
 This chapter, referred to in subsecs. (a)(1), (9), (17), (18) and (c), was in the original “this title”, meaning title III of Pub.
 L. 103–236, Apr.
 30, 1994, 108 Stat.
 432, known as the United States International Broadcasting Act of 1994, which is classified principally to this chapter.
 For complete classification of title III to the Code, see Short Title note set out under [section 6201 of this title](./chapter-071-united-states-international-broadcasting.md#section-6201) and Tables.

+This chapter, referred to in subsec. (a)(5), (14), (21), was in the original “this Act”, and was translated as reading “this title”, meaning title III of Pub.
+L. 103–236, to reflect the probable intent of Congress.
+See above.

-The Radio Broadcasting to Cuba Act, referred to in subsecs. (a)(1), (9) and (c), is Pub.
+The Radio Broadcasting to Cuba Act, referred to in subsec. (a)(1), (9), is Pub.
 L. 98–111, Oct.
 4, 1983, 97 Stat.
 749, as amended, which is classified generally to subchapter V–A (§ 1465 et seq.) of chapter 18 of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1465 of this title](./chapter-018-united-states-information-and-educational-exchange-programs.md#section-1465) and Tables.

-The Television Broadcasting to Cuba Act, referred to in subsecs. (a)(1), (9) and (b)(1), is part D of title II of Pub.
+The Television Broadcasting to Cuba Act, referred to in subsec. (a)(1), (9), is part D of title II of Pub.
 L. 101–246, Feb.
 16, 1990, 104 Stat.
 58, as amended, which is classified principally to subchapter V–B (§ 1465aa et seq.) of chapter 18 of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1465aa of this title](./chapter-018-united-states-information-and-educational-exchange-programs.md#section-1465aa) and Tables.

 The United States Information and Educational Exchange Act of 1948, referred to in subsec. (a)(17), is act Jan.
 27, 1948, ch.
 36, 62 Stat.
 6, as amended, which is classified generally to chapter 18 (§ 1431 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1431 of this title](./chapter-018-united-states-information-and-educational-exchange-programs.md#section-1431) and Tables.